ranranrunforit/-Wine-Quality-and-Wine-Type-Prediction/README.md

 ### Reference Level

-We Verify that type is a factor, and check the level of `Type`.
+We verify that type is a factor, and check the level of `Type`.

 ``` r
 is.factor(wine_data$Type)